Published: May 26, 2021 | Last Updated: December 6, 2024

 In the Effects Controls tab, drag the X position to the left until the graphic disappears off-screen.
 Since we hit the clock icon earlier, this will automatically create a keyframe for this position.

-Perform the same task on the last frame of the graphic.
-Hit the down arrow on your keyboard to move the Playhead to the last frame.
+Do the same for the last frame of the graphic.
+To do so, hit the down arrow on your keyboard to move the Playhead to the last frame.

 In the Effects Controls tab, drag the X position to the right until the graphic disappears off-screen.